microsoft/pxt-adafruit/docs/lessons/magic-8/activity.md

 basic.showNumber(8)
 ```

-Create a condition for when the micro:bit is shaken.
+Create a condition for when the @boardname@ is shaken.
 Then use the block `clear screen` to clear the 8 from the display.

 ```blocks
 basic.showString("ASK A QUESTION")